 Ghosts Film and Elden Ring Adaptation Among Major UK Productions Shooting This Spring

-The breadth and scale of productions currently underway underscores the UK's enduring status as one of the world's premier destinations for film and television production, attracting major Hollywood studios and streaming giants alongside homegrown talent.
+The breadth and scale of productions currently underway reflects the UK's continued ability to attract major Hollywood studios and streaming giants alongside homegrown talent, supported by a competitive tax relief regime and world-class production infrastructure.

 Background

 The UK's creative industries have long been a significant contributor to the national economy, supported by generous tax reliefs for film and high-end television production.
 The sector has bounced back strongly following the disruptions of the pandemic years, with studio space at a premium and productions competing for crews and locations.
+The British Film Institute estimates that the UK film and television production sector contributes over £12 billion annually to the economy and supports more than 200,000 jobs.

 Key Developments